Hasanrizvi1993/Hasanrizvi1993/README.md

 🌱 I am a results-driven, full-stack web developer with an MBA from California Baptist University.
 I am a passionate knowledge seeker and knowledge sharer.

-- :computer: I’m a Full-Stack Web Developer as a volunteer at ScheduleUp
+:computer: I’m a Full-Stack Web Developer as a volunteer at ScheduleUp

--
-- :computer: Looking for Full time work in the tech field.
+🖥️ Looking for Full time work in the tech field.

 👨🏽‍🏫 I am a firm believer in “If I don’t know it now, trust and believe, I will know it soon!”
 My main goal in life is to take complex information and demystify it for the interested, yet uninformed. 🧠